wework/ray/docs/components/text-field.md

 | ------------------------------- | ----------------------------------------- |
 | `.ray-form-item__hint--success` | Selector for applying hint success styles |
 | `.ray-form-item__hint--error`   | Selector for applying hint error styles   |

+## Modifiers for Text Fields and Text Areas

 Use these modifiers with `.ray-text-field` or `.ray-text-area` class.